microsoft/vcpkg-docs/vcpkg/get_started/setup-vcpkg.md

 ms.author: javiermat
 ms.prod: vcpkg
 ---

+zone_pivot_groups: bootstrap-vcpkg

 # Tutorial: Install vcpkg

 This tutorial provides a step-by-step guide for installing vcpkg on a Windows, macOS, or Linux system.
 You should follow this tutorial if you want to set up vcpkg independently on a development machine or continuous integration system.
 If you are a Visual Studio or Visual Studio Code user, see the following tutorials for more specific instructions:

 - [Use vckg from Visual Studio IDE]()
 - [Use vckg from Visual Studio Code]()

 ## Prerequisites